 5 Weeks galavanting around Europe went way too fast.
 I’d spent years dreaming and saving to just getaway.
 I was so inspired to leave and explore cities I’d read about in books.
 And I can honestly say my trip was the best time of my life, so far.

 I saw cities, countries, people and cultures so different to mine yet so beautiful and intriguing.
 I started off with two weeks in England, in a smaller city called Brighton, a few days in London and a week or so in Amersham and its surrounding country towns.
 Now I’ve been to England a few times before but it is different every time.
 I love the architecture in England, the old cobble stone streets, the exquisite churches, parliament buildings, classic black cabs and red double deckers.
-While the winter weather was quite gloomy, as I was warned many times, England is my second home.
+While the winter weather was quite gloomy (as I was warned many times), I love the place, England is my second home.

 The emphasis on art and history astounds me of all of Europe.
 I further travelled to; France; Switzerland, Czech Republic, Italy, Austria, Germany and the Netherlands.